ephread/ink/inklecate/LanguageServerProtocol/README.md

 - [ ] Go to definition
 - [ ] Refactoring?

+## Limitations

+The Language Server only supports the `file://` scheme when exchanging URIs.

 ## Getting started

 The server uses standard I/O to communicate with language clients.
 To start the server from your language client, run: